Stargazer Rada – Pinot Meunier + Pinot Noir 2023

 Interestingly Samantha named this wine as a tip of the hat to Rada Penfold Collins, who in the 70’s represented Penfolds PR department and was perhaps Australia’s first female wine columnist, writing for the Sydney Morning Herald.

 The Pinot Meunier for this wine is sourced from Pipers Brook region in the North East of Tasmania.
 That region of course is synonymous with sparkling wine production hence how she managed to find some.
-The blend in 2021 is 48% Pinot Meunier 52% Pinot Noir.
-50% of the Pinot Noir was co-fermented with the Pinot Meunier.
+The blend in 2023 is 51% Pinot Meunier 49% Pinot Noir.
+90& of the fruit was destemmed, with the remainder left as whole bunches.
+40% of the Pinot Noir was co-fermented with the Pinot Meunier.
 Pressed off to tank then racked off gross lees into seasoned French puncheons.
-Elevage for 5 months.
+Elevage for 5 months on fine lees.

 View more by: Stargazer